ava-labs/hypersdk/README.md

 }
 ```

-`Rules` govern block validity and are requested from the `Controller` prior to
+`Rules` govern block validity and are requested from the `Interface` prior to
 executing any block.
 The `hypersdk` performs this request so that the
-`Controller` can modify any `Rules` on-the-fly.
+`Interface` can modify any `Rules` on-the-fly.
 Many common rules are provided
 directly in the interface but there is also an option to provide custom rules
 that can be accessed during `Auth` or `Action` execution.